The Modern CFO: Profile of the Financial Iron Man

 It’s like when Captain America asks Tony Stark who he is when you take away the Iron Man suit.
 And, quick as ever, he says, “Genius, billionaire, playboy, philanthropist.”

 Maybe the modern CFO doesn’t wear quite the same hats as Tony Stark, but you’re balancing multiple identities all the same.
-Take away all the financial models, and what should we see?
+Take away all the FP&A models, and what should we see?
 A strategic leader ready to steer your business down the right path to massive growth.

 If you want to become a modern CFO—the kind who can make split-second, data-driven decisions in the best interests of your business—you need to play all four of these parts each and every day.